rachana-paudel/AWS_Solution_Architect/EC2 Instance Storage/README.md

 #### AMI(Amazon Machine Image)
 + Customization: AMIs allow users to customize EC2 instances with their own software, configuration, operating system, and monitoring tools.
 This customization facilitates the creation of environments tailored to specific requirements.

-+ Boot and Configuration Time: AMIs expedite boot and configuration processes because all necessary software is pre-packaged within the image.
++ Boot and Configuration Time: AMIs speedup boot and configuration processes because all necessary software is pre-packaged within the image.
 This streamlines the setup of new instances and reduces deployment time.

 + Region Specificity: AMIs are built for a specific AWS region.
 However, they can be copied across regions, enabling deployment in multiple geographic locations to meet global needs.